 When you’re single, making and keeping to a household budget can be relatively easy.
 Because there is only one person to focus on, you have a better idea of income and your expenditures.
-Add another adult and more or more kids to the equation, and creating and adhering to your family budget becomes much more difficult.
+Add another adult and more or more kids to the equation, and home budgeting becomes much more difficult.

 Typically, a family has dual or even multiple sources of income.
 Unfortunately, with multiple sources of money come multiple expenses.
 It’s for this reason most families lack a formal budget.
 Creating and keeping to a household budget can greatly improve your family’s financial outlook.

 Here’s how to make a family budget: